Gunbound: Game modes

 In Score mode, the objective is to kill or bunge opponents until the enemy life counter reaches zero.
 Bunging is destroying the land around an opponent's area, causing the opponent to fall.
 The lives allotted in Score mode relies on the number of team players participating in a match.
 For a team composed of n players, there are (n + 1) lives.
 Lives are pooled between players in a team.
 A team wins if the opposition's life counter reaches zero, or if there are no more opponents left on the field.
-Dead players, upon dying, have a choice of their drop location and drop at that point in the field in a set number of four turns after the point is chosen.
+Dead players, upon dying, have a choice of their drop location and drop at that point in the field for a set number of four turns after the point is chosen.
 Should a player not hit land, he or she will continue to fall and the team life counter will not go down, but instead cause the player to reselect the drop location and wait another four turns.
 The player's drop location is slightly affected by wind conditions.